 Foods like whole grain bread, whole-wheat, cornmeal, barley, brown rice, oatmeal, and quinoa are very nutritious.
 Whole grains are an important source of carbohydrates, which provide energy in the form of glucose to the red blood cells.
 This then reaches the placenta and the fetus during pregnancy.

 - Vote for Oat – Oats are rich in vitamins B, iron, and other minerals.
 They are also full of fiber and will keep you satisfied for a long time.
 They can be taken as a part of a healthy breakfast with or without milk.
 Oats can also be added to pies and other baked stuff to boost the nutritional power of these foods.

 Bottoms Up With Water

-Coconut Water – The electrolytic balance of a coconut is same as that of our blood.
+- Coconut Water – The electrolytic balance of coconut is the same as that of our blood.
 It is available naturally in its purest form and is free of cholesterol and fats.
 It encourages the level of good cholesterol, which is HDL and is rich in chlorides, potassium, and magnesium, which helps regulate blood pressure and heart functions.
 The body’s salt loss during vomiting and dehydration can be refilled through the intake of coconut water.
-Due to the presence of high levels of lauric acid, which is used by the human body to make monolaurin (an infection-fighting derivative), coconut water has anti-bacterial, anti-fungal, and anti-viral properties and helps in the prevention of HIV, herpes, and flu during pregnancy.
+Due to the presence of high levels of lauric acid, which is used by the human body to make monolaurin (an infection-fighting derivative), coconut water has anti-bacterial, anti-fungal, and anti-viral properties.
 Coconut water acts as a natural diuretic and increases the flow and frequency of urine, which prevents urinary tract infections.
 All these wonderful benefits come with the bonus of low calories.
 A cup of coconut water contains just 46 calories and is more than 90% normal water.